Northeastern Safety and Security

 Northeastern university Public Safety

 Click here to visit Northeastern University Police Department

 Administrative Assistant Co-Op

 The administrative assistant co-op is responsible for communications between RCS professional staff and student employees.
 For a list of requirements and to apply, please visit the NEU Cool portal or speak with your co-op coordinator.

-The supervisor position is a part-time position made up of both students and non-students.
-Between 20 and 25 supervisors are needed in order to meet 24/7 supervisor coverage.
+The supervisor position is a part-time position made up of both students.
+Between 30 and 35 supervisors are needed in order to meet 24/7 supervisor coverage.
 Supervisors are promoted from the existing proctor pool.